Abdu-khaled/kubernetes-practices/README.md

 ---

-### 6. create another one with yaml file and use label.
+### 6. Create another one with yaml file and use label.

 **Explanation:**
   - Now we will use Declarative way by apply the yaml file to create pod.